GonzaQuedenaUPC/vue-counter/README.md

 # Counter App
 ## Summary
 A simple counter application built with Vue 3.
 It allows users to increment, decrement, and reset a counter, with dynamic color changes based on the counter's value.
-This project demonstrates the usage of Vue's composition API, reactive references, and dynamic styling.
+This project demonstrates the usage of Vue's composition API, reactive references, computed properties and dynamic styling.

 ## Features
 Increment, decrement, and reset counter values.